 POST-SESSION COOL DOWN

-Allow your body time to cool down after the session and return to its ambient temperature.
+Allow time for your body to completely cool down after the session and return to its ambient temperature.
 A cool shower can be a refreshing way of prompting cool down post sauna.

-Infrared sauna is used to treat not just lyme disease, but to boost overall health and treat a number of chronic illnesses including Arthritis more here, and the skin conditions Psoriasis & Eczema more here.
+Infrared sauna is used to treat not just Lyme Disease, but to boost overall health and treat a number of chronic illnesses including Arthritis and the skin conditions Psoriasis & Eczema.
+And, it works wonders for Post Workout Recovery.